pkliui/notes_app/docs/docs.md

 # TypeScript React Node.js application for making daily notes

+NB: **AWS EC2 is not running at present.
+Hence inability to launch the program. **

 The following can be seen as some kind of a tutorial one can follow to make a [daily notes application](http://16.171.226.39:8000/).
 The application allows users to add, modify and delete daily notes through a web interface.

 > **Frontend**: Built with TypeScript and React, providing an interactive UI.